 The metal itself

 Silver is a chemical element, symbol Ag, atomic number 47.
 It is softer than gold, brighter when polished, and unlike gold it does react with the air.
 The black film that forms on neglected silver is tarnish, a thin layer of silver sulphide caused by trace sulphur compounds in the atmosphere.
 Tarnish is cosmetic.
 It does not reduce the silver content of the piece, and a well-tarnished candlestick can still be sterling all the way through.
+Two more useful facts for the sorting table: freshly polished silver is the most reflective of all metals, and at 10.49 grams per cubic centimetre it is noticeably denser than the pewter and nickel alloys that imitate it.

 For a charity shop the practical question is the same one that comes up with gold: is this piece solid silver, or is it a base metal with a thin silver coating?
 Get that right at the sorting table and the rest of the process is straightforward.